mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 Standards for this content are listed in the [Pajamas Design System Content section](https://design.gitlab.com/content/punctuation/) and typically match what's called for in this Documentation Style Guide.

-If you think the user interface text contains styling mistakes, create an issue or an MR to propose a change to the user interface text.
+If you think the user interface text contains style mistakes, create an issue or an MR to propose a change to the user interface text.

 #### Feature names